HighTower Trust Company N.A. Has $668,000 Stake in Equitrans Midstream Co. (NYSE:ETRN)

 Equitrans Midstream Announces Dividend

-The company also recently declared a quarterly dividend, which was paid on Tuesday, February 14th.
-Shareholders of record on Monday, February 6th were issued a dividend of $0.15 per share.
-The ex-dividend date was Friday, February 3rd.
+The firm also recently declared a quarterly dividend, which was paid on Tuesday, February 14th.
+Investors of record on Monday, February 6th were given a $0.15 dividend.
 This represents a $0.60 annualized dividend and a yield of 11.79%.
-Equitrans Midstream’s payout ratio is -83.33%.
+The ex-dividend date of this dividend was Friday, February 3rd.
+Equitrans Midstream’s payout ratio is currently -83.33%.

-A number of equities analysts recently commented on ETRN shares.
-Citigroup lowered their price target on shares of Equitrans Midstream from $8.00 to $6.50 and set a “neutral” rating on the stock in a research report on Tuesday, April 4th.
-The Goldman Sachs Group lowered shares of Equitrans Midstream from a “buy” rating to a “sell” rating and lowered their price target for the stock from $9.50 to $6.00 in a research report on Tuesday, January 31st.
-Wells Fargo & Company downgraded shares of Equitrans Midstream from an “overweight” rating to an “equal weight” rating and reduced their price objective for the stock from $12.00 to $8.00 in a research note on Friday, December 16th.
-Finally, Barclays reduced their price objective on shares of Equitrans Midstream from $8.00 to $6.00 and set an “equal weight” rating on the stock in a research note on Monday.
-Three equities research analysts have rated the stock with a sell rating and six have issued a hold rating to the stock.
-Based on data from MarketBeat.com, Equitrans Midstream currently has a consensus rating of “Hold” and an average price target of $7.00.

 Equitrans Midstream Corp. engages in the provision of midstream services.
 It operates through the following segments: Gathering, Transmission, and Water.
 The Gathering segment includes EQM’s high-pressure gathering lines and FERC-regulated low-pressure gathering lines.
 The Transmission segment refers to the EQM’s FERC-regulated interstate pipelines and storage system.